image-js/image-js-docs/docs/Tutorials/Applying transform function on images.md

 - **Properties**: Parallel lines may converge, creates perspective effects
 - **Use cases**: Perspective correction, 3D projections, keystone correction
 - **Matrix size**: 3×3 (full matrix required)

-- **The key difference**: affine transformations might stretch, rotate, or shift a rectangle, but parallel lines remain parallel.
+**The key difference** is that affine transformations might stretch, rotate, or shift a rectangle, but parallel lines remain parallel.
 Projective transformations can make a rectangle appear tilted or receding into the distance, with parallel lines converging to vanishing points.

 ## The Transformation Matrix